I have some questions for you.

-I am willing to settle up with God after I die.
+I am willing to settle up with God, if he exists, after I die.

-Life would be so much better for everyone if each of us had the liberty to live life freely without being evangelized or coerced into making a religious profession. (and let’s be honest, a lot of the evangelistic techniques used by Evangelicals is coercion.)
+Life would be so much better for everyone if each of us had the liberty to live life freely without being evangelized or coerced into making a religious profession (and let’s be honest, a lot of the evangelistic techniques used by Evangelicals are coercive).

 This does not mean we can’t talk about religion.
 This doesn’t mean we can’t talk about the Bible.

 But, let’s talk as fellow citizens of earth.
 Let’s talk as people who have in common shared humanity.

 If we do this, you are relieved of the burden of witnessing and I am relieved of being an evangelistic target.

 Bruce Gerencser, 66, lives in rural Northwest Ohio with his wife of 45 years.
 He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.

 Your comments are welcome and appreciated.
 All first-time comments are moderated.
 Please read the commenting rules before commenting.